devkabiir/mustache_expand/templates/base/README.md

 - :bookmark_tabs: Make sure you follow guidelines for [Git](#git)

-- Push your changes
+- :arrow_double_up: Push your changes
   `git push origin name_of_your_branch`

-- Make a pull request
+- :arrows_clockwise: Make a pull request

 ## Git